Our Favorite Meals in Lisbon

 Non-Portuguese Portuguese Meals

-We’d be remiss for not mentioning Lisbon’s mouthwatering variety of foreign restaurants, not just “inspired by” the cuisines of far-off lands, but actually run by people from those lands.
+It’d be remiss to leave unmentioned Lisbon’s mouthwatering variety of foreign restaurants, not just “inspired by” the cuisines of far-off lands, but actually run by people from those lands.
 Portugal, of course, had a lot of overseas colonies, and it was natural that many people from abroad would emigrate to the capital, bringing their cultures with them.
 As a result, Lisbon enjoys a wonderfully multi-ethnic vibe, most deliciously appreciated in its cuisine.
 If you’ve never tried Angolan, Mozambican, Nepalese, or Goan food, Lisbon might just be the place to do so.